sanketio/bp-activity-share/README.txt

 BP Activity Share plugin is useful for sharing an activity locally like we are sharing any post in FaceBook.

+If you really like this plugin, you can rate here -> https://wordpress.org/support/plugin/bp-activity-share/reviews#new-topic-0

 == Installation ==

 = From your WordPress dashboard =